Today I have this week’s installment of our segment: Interviews with Money Experts. I talk to EJ from Dads, Dollars, Debts.

 That concludes my interview with EJ.
 I hope you gained some new insights into how to improve your Financial Health and grow your Wealth.

-Come back next week for my interview with Brian from Debt Discipline.
+Come back next week for my interview with Josh from Damn Millennial.

 So readers, what was your favorite point made here?
 Any questions for him?